Build apps for Clover Station Duo 2 — Dual touch screen device

-Merchants who want to increase sales completion efficiency and a dedicated customer-facing display can use the Station Duo 2.
-Station Duo 2 splits a single device into two displays, reducing hardware redundancy.
+Merchants who want to increase sales completion efficiency with a dedicated customer-facing display can use the Station Duo 2.
+Station Duo 2 splits the display unit of a single device into two terminals - customer-facing and merchant-facing displays, thus reducing hardware redundancy.

 Station Duo 2 components